 Homepage > Categories > Sub-Categories > Products

-When you consider prominent e-commerce platforms such as Shopify and Salesforce Commerce Cloud, they impose URL structures that incorporate subdirectories and product SKUs.
+The URL structures of major e-commerce platforms, including Shopify and Salesforce Commerce Cloud, require subdirectories and product SKUs in their URLs.
 Remarkably, these websites can compete just as effectively as any others.

 Sitemaps And Google Search Console Setup